Super Mario Land 2: 6 Golden Coins

-Super Mario Land 2: 6 Golden Coins is a 1992 platform video game developed and published by Nintendo for the Game Boy.
+is a 1992 platform game developed and published by Nintendo for the Game Boy.
 It is the sequel to Super Mario Land.
 In Super Mario Land 2, the player assumes the role of the protagonist Mario, whose main objective is to reclaim his personal island, Mario Land, from the clutches of his greedy rival Wario.
-The gameplay builds and expands on that of its precursor with innovations carried over from Super Mario World.
+The gameplay builds and expands on that of its precursor with innovations carried over from Super Mario World and Super Mario Bros.
+3.